perticascatalin/Research/RelationalPROG/exp_ideas.md

 Debate on how MLP would implement logic in RN.

+- Design: eg. using an adequate neural network structure
+- Prior Knowledge: eg. using the order relations as input
+- Relational Network: Design + Prior Knowledge

 #### 10.4 A more general comparison of relational and composite machine learning models